Securly Filter allows you the flexibility to set up different policies to suit various types of users accessing your

 Guest Network Policy

 This policy can be created specifically for guests on your school network and requires you to use a different IP from the one used for all other users.
-If other regular users share the same IP, the guest network policy will take precedence, diluting the level of filtering application.
-To set up a Guest Network Policy you need to contact Securly support.
+If other regular users share the same IP, the guest network policy will take precedence, diluting the level of the filtering application.
+To set up a Guest Network Policy, you need to contact Securly support.
 To learn more, click here.